potteredgerton/javascript-for-dummies/README.md

 </code>
 </pre>

+### Logical operators
-Logical operators: These operators are used to combine or invert Boolean values.
+These operators are used to combine or invert Boolean values.
 Here are some common logical operators:
 && Logical AND: Returns true if both values are true.
 || Logical OR: Returns true if at least one value is true.
 !
 Logical NOT: Inverts the Boolean value.